Adarshjain2001/Adarshjain2001/README.md

 ## 👨‍💻 About Me

-I am a passionate frontend developer focused on building responsive and scalable web applications using React.js.
+I am a frontend developer specializing in building responsive and scalable web applications using React.js.
-Currently strengthening my knowledge in modern frontend architecture and backend fundamentals.
+I focus on writing clean, maintainable code and continuously improving my understanding of modern web architecture.

 - 🔭 Working on real-world React projects
 - 🌱 Learning advanced React concepts and Node.js
 - 🤝 Open to collaboration on frontend applications
 - 💡 Interested in building clean and user-friendly interfaces
+- 🎯 To grow as a software developer by contributing to impactful real-world projects.

 ---